Reviewed by Beth Pausic, Psy.D

 Written by Our Editorial Team

-That’s about half an episode of The Office, or the length of a very generous “best moments” clip reel from Season 8 of Game of Thrones.
+According to the NIH, a panic attack’s onset will come fast, with physical symptoms peaking and beginning to decline within 10 minutes.
+That’s about half an episode of The Office, or the length of a very generous “best moments” clip reel from season eight of Game of Thrones.

 Common symptoms of a single panic attack include: